President pushes for responsible social media use

 The President highlights the growing concerns around online discourse, urging both individuals and social media platforms to contribute to a more respectful and constructive environment.

+“We cannot deny the fact that many of our people are still left be-hind.
+But exploiting their plight, particularly on the social media, is demeaning, and a low blow.
+We must be cautious and ensure that information is shared on social media is accurate and reflects the reality and is intended for the common good, rather than creating further division amongst our own communities.”

-With the rapid spread of misinformation and the divisive nature of online interactions, the President stresses the importance of truth, accuracy, and respect in public discussions.
+With the rapid spread of misinformation and the divisive nature of online interactions, Ratu Naiqama stresses the importance of truth, accuracy, and respect in public discussions.

 While acknowledging the power of social media in shaping public opinion, the President is calling for collective action to combat trolling, hate speech, and the spread of false information.